Madhunc5229/beginner_tutorials/README.md

 ```

-### Build the package using colcon.
+### Build the package using colcon
 ```
 cd ..
 colcon build --packages-select pub_sub
 ```

-### Source the package after building.
+### Source the package after building
 ```
 source install/setup.bash
 ```

 ## Running the publisher
 - Open a new terminal, source both ros2 and the package.
-Then type the following command.
+Then type the following command
 ```
 ros2 run pub_sub publisher
 ```
 ## Running the subscriber
 - Open a new terminal, source both ros2 and the package.
-Then type the following command..
+Then type the following command
 ```
 ros2 run pub_sub subscriber
 ```